How to Renew Car Registration in South Carolina

 Applying for a car registration renewal in South Carolina is an important process that you must complete every year.
 If you do not renew your registration before your vehicle’s plates expire, you may incur penalty fees once you do renew your credentials with the state Department of Motor Vehicles (SCDMV).

 If you do not apply for DMV registration renewal before your license plates expire, you may also receive a traffic ticket if you are caught operating a vehicle without valid registration.

-To apply for a tag renewal before your plates expire, you may visit an SCDMV office to submit your application in person.
+To apply for a registration renewal before your license plate tags expire, you may visit an SCDMV office to submit your application in person.
 You may also renew your credentials online if you are eligible to do so.
 To learn more about the steps to renew your vehicle’s registration, review the information below.

 Requirements to Apply for License Plate Renewal in South Carolina